Kay1789/Pet-Sim-/README.md

 💻 How To Use

-1. Paste the code in a file like PetSim.cpp
+1. Copy the full code into PetSim.cpp

-2. Compile it (I used g++):
+2. Compile it with:

 g++ PetSim.cpp -o PetSim